EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 <img src="images/Anna (MAIN, Lotka-Volterra XY Scope).png" alt="XY Scope screenshot" width="240">
 </div>

+The XY Scope is patterned after an oscilloscope.
+It makes use of **SRC1** to control the X-position of a dot and **SRC2** to control the Y-position.
+The *options button* toggles between displaying the whole *machine value* range to displaying just Quadrant I (the positive *machine values*).
+The *options button* also toggles between two *fade speeds* for the phosphor trace: slow and fast.

 ### Spring + Mass

 <div align="center">
 <img src="images/Anna (MAIN, Spring + Mass).png" alt="Spring + Mass screenshot" width="240">
 </div>

+Spring + Mass is a special demonstration metering mode.
+It represents a mass on a spring.
+The vertical position of the mass is controlled solely by the voltage at **SRC1**.
+The *options button* does nothing.

 ### Lunar Lander

 <div align="center">
 <img src="images/Anna (MAIN, Lunar Lander).png" alt="Lunar Lander screenshot" width="240">
 </div>

+Lunar Lander is another special metering mode that is a game.
+It expects a gravitational constant to be presented at **SRC1**, the intermittent thrust to be connected to **SRC2**, the spacecraft velocity to be connected to **SRC3** and the spacecraft elevation/altitude to be connected to **SRC4**.
+An optional *fuel level* voltage can be connected to **SRC5**.

+The above connections presume that the user has wired up the lunar lander program on the analog computer—supplied the above voltages as described.

+Starting the game is done by simply resetting the integrators that dictate velocity (reset to **ZERO**), altitude (reset to **+UNIT**) and, if the fuel level integrator is wired up, resetting the fuel level to **+UNIT**.
+Doing so put the spacecraft at the top fo the display, with no vertical velocity, and optionally with a full tank of fuel.

+As the spacecraft descends, the software monitors the spacecraft altitude (**SRC4**) to determine touch-down.
+When the spacecraft altitude passes the touch-down threshhold, velocity (**SRC3**) is evaluated by the software to determine if the landing was safe.
+The **MAIN** display will indicate a safe landing or a crash.

+If the optional fuel level (**SRC5**) ever drops to an empty tank, the game will indicate a crash landing.

 ### Raw Values